frederic-perez/AmE-dictionary/data/idioms.md

 __high note__ :two: The most successful, impressive, or climactic point (of something). _She’s been in many films throughout the years, but this performance is without a doubt the high note of her career._
 __high profile__ :two: A presence or stance that is deliberately conspicuous and prominent socially.
 __high seas__ The open waters of an ocean or sea that are outside the jurisdiction of any nation.
+__high stakes__ If you have high stakes in something such as a venture or decision, you have a major interest in its outcome.
-__high-handed__ Haughtily presumptuous; arrogantly or inconsiderately overbearing.
+__high-handed__ :two: Haughtily presumptuous; arrogantly or inconsiderately overbearing. _The new boss is unbearably high-handed in dealing with employees._
 __high-res__
-__highball__ __3__ _n_ A drink of liquor and water or soda served in a tall glass. _Personally, I like my highballs with whiskey and ginger ale._ _Highball glasses._
+__highball__ :two: __1__ To make an estimate which tends toward exaggeration. _Highball an offer._ __3__ _n_ A drink of liquor and water or soda served in a tall glass. _Personally, I like my highballs with whiskey and ginger ale._ _Highball glasses._
 __highbrow__ __1__ _adj_ Of or pertaining to heightened intellectualism or superior learning or culture; especially erudite or sophisticated; appealing or suited to highbrows. _After two degrees in literature, Stanley insists on reading only highbrow books._ __2__ _n_ A person who has or affects heightened intellectualism or superior learning or culture, often in a pretentious or elitist manner. _Of course, a book like this won’t be given the time of day by literary highbrows, but it nevertheless provides an engaging and—dare I say it—entertaining read._
 __highbrowed__ Of or pertaining to heightened intellectualism or superior learning or culture; especially erudite or sophisticated; appealing or suited to highbrows.
 __hijinx__ :two: Mischievous or playful behavior that is intended to be amusing or entertaining, but that often crosses the line into being disruptive or annoying.
-__hindsight is (always) 20/20__ It is easier to clearly reevaluate past actions or decisions than when they are being made or done; things are clearer or more obvious when they are reflected upon.
-A reference to the visual acuity of normal eyesight (20/20 vision).
+__hindsight is (always) 20/20__ :two: It is easier to clearly reevaluate past actions or decisions than when they are being made or done; things are clearer or more obvious when they are reflected upon.
+A reference to the visual acuity of normal eyesight (20/20 vision). _I can see now that having my brother as my legal counsel was unwise, but I guess hindsight is always 20/20._
 __hit (one’s) stride__
 __hit (one) (right) between the eyes__ :dart: To suddenly become obvious or apparent to one. _After days of struggling to come up with a solution, one finally hit me right between the eyes this morning._
 __hit (one) when (one) is down__ To criticize, exploit, insult, or otherwise treat badly one who has already suffered a setback or is in a vulnerable position. _Can Jeff’s employee review wait until next week?
 His girlfriend just left him, and I don’t want to hit him while he’s down._